scottishgovernment/resources.mygov.scot/_additional/url-design.md

 8\.
 These are redirects which exist at `www.mygov.scot/url/`, such as those used for organisation pages.
 Due to the large amount of content that already exists at the top level of mygov.scot, only a limited number of redirects will be allowed here.
 Requests will be considered by the mygov.scot performance and experience team on a case-by-case basis and will only be granted if the following conditions are satisfied:

-- the URL conforms to all other requirements of the mygov.scot URL policy
+- the URL conforms to all other requirements of the mygov.scot URL guidelines
 - the content being promoted originates from, or is significantly relevant to, more than one government department or organisation
 - the URL needs to be specific to the content and make sense forever (e.g. include a year when using a re-direct for one-off promotion of an annual event)
 - the URL will be used for significant offline marketing and promotion